dart-lang/site-www/src/web/faq.md

 provides access to operating system files and directories with APIs not available to the browser.

-### Q. Why does Dart have two compilers, dartdevc and dart2js?
+### Q. Why does Dart have two JavaScript compilers, dartdevc and dart2js?

 The two compilers have different use cases.
 You don't usually have to worry about which compiler you're using, because the [webdev][] tool